Friday, December 16, 2011

 It's only recently that we have had the tools to make a reasonable decision.

-Believe it or not, the least of the concerning attributes for winning a reproduction license would be things like gainful employment, good manners and attitudes, and social conformity etc. These things are skin deep.
+Believe it or not, the least of the concerning attributes for winning a breeding license would be things like gainful employment, good manners and attitudes, and social conformity etc. These things are skin deep.
 People can do all the "right" things but still for all the wrong reasons, and vise versa.
 What you want to look for is signs of substantial psychological damage.
 This can be detected with background reports, and more importantly physical and mental analysis using brain scans.
 Genetic physical/mental fitness is a concern to look at as well, which I speak about later.

 It's a given that you will never have a perfect screening system.
 There will always be the borderlines who in principle should or should not have been awarded a license.
 But that would be a small price to pay for the advantage of stopping the bulk of societies most damaged people from breeding.